ptrace — process trace

 tracer can control whether a signal sent to the

-tracee is delivered or not. (addr
+tracee is delivered or not. (addr is

 ignored.)

-Restart the stopped tracee as for PTRACE_CONT
+PTRACE_SYSCALL, PTRACE_SINGLESTEPRestart the stopped tracee as for PTRACE_CONT, but arrange for

 the tracee to be stopped at the next entry to or